EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

   + other is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.

-For message_2 and message_3, the keys K_2 and K_3 SHALL be derived using the pseudorandom keys PRK_2 and PRK_3 and transcript hashes TH_2 and TH_3 respectively.
-The key SHALL be derived using AlgorithmID set to the integer value of the EDHOC AEAD in the selected cipher suite, and keyDataLength equal to the key length of the EDHOC AEAD.
+The keys K_2 and K_R SHALL be derived using the transcript hash TH_2 and the pseudorandom keys PRK_2 and PRK_R respectively.
+The keys K_3 and K_I SHALL be derived using the transcript hash TH_3 and the pseudorandom keys PRK_3 and PRK_I respectively.
+The keys SHALL be derived using AlgorithmID set to the integer value of the EDHOC AEAD in the selected cipher suite, and keyDataLength equal to the key length of the EDHOC AEAD.

-If the EDHOC AEAD algorithm uses an IV, then IV_2 and IV_3 for message_2 and message_3 SHALL be derived using the pseudorandom keys PRK_2 and PRK_3 and transcript hashes TH_2 and TH_3 respectively.
-The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the EDHOC AEAD.
+If the EDHOC AEAD algorithm uses an IV, then IV_2 and IV_R SHALL be derived using the transcript hash TH_2 and pseudorandom keys PRK_2 and PRK_R respectively.
+IV_3 and IV_I SHALL be derived using the transcript hash TH_3 and pseudorandom keys PRK_3 and PRK_I respectively.
+The IVs SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the EDHOC AEAD.

 Assuming the output OKM length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation